ZhenshengLee/dig-into-ros2/README_cn.md

-# dig-into-ros2

-ROS2 learning notes, ROS2 学习笔记
+# Dig-into-ros2 - ROS2 learning notes, ROS2 学习笔记

+Dig into ROS2 is mainly to help learning the ROS2 core system, deeply.

+- The basic steps will not be included.
+- The driver, algorithm, and apps will not be included.

 ## contents

+## getting started

 ## layout